azweb76/node-x-config/README.md

 - {{system}}/{{id}}.json
 - {{system}}/default.json

+NOTES:
-NOTE: The locator climbs the path from node_modules/x-config location to the volume root looking for a config directory.
+- The locator climbs the path from node_modules/x-config location to the volume root looking for a config directory.
 This enables packages to maintain seperate configurations.
+- The environment can be determined via HOSTNAME, or by placing env in default.json with dev, test, or prod, or pattern matching (see below).

 ##Usage